Berg0162/simcline/FTMS Enabled/FTMS_Simcline/README.md

 - Inserted requestConnectionParameter after client connection and synch with poll_delay
 - Inserted #define REQUEST_NEW_CONNECTION_PARAMETERS and allows for selective setting of ConnectionInterval

-# Changelog ESP32 FTMS Simcline
+# Changelog ESP32 FTMS Simcline --> ESP-code is deprecated!

 ## v0.1.1